SoftwareAG/c8y-docs/content/users-guide/administration-bundle/managing-applications.md

 <img src="/images/users-guide/Administration/admin-application-archive.png" alt="Application archive">

-Once uploaded, the recently uploaded version is automatically the active version, i.e. the version of the application that is currently being served to the users of your account.
+Once uploaded, the recently uploaded version is automatically the active version, that is the version of the application that is currently being served to the users of your account.
 This version cannot be deleted.

 > **Info:** The archive functionality is not available for subscribed applications, as only the owner of the application can perform these actions.